cavallon/python-api-challenge/README.md

 # python-api-challenge
+# Summary:

+This project involves using Python requests, APIs, and JSON traversals to answer the question: "What is the weather like as we approach the equator?"
+By analyzing over 500 cities' weather data from varying distances from the equator, we'll create scatter plots and conduct linear regressions to explore relationships between weather variables and latitude.
+Additionally, we'll utilize the Geoapify API and geoViews Python library in Part 2 to plan future vacations based on ideal weather conditions.

 WeatherPy has all solution files, and the api_keys.py file. output_data has the required csv and image files from running the code.